 D. Describe your community-sponsored annual bird festival.
 This must be a multi-day event or a truly exceptional one-day event.

-Each year the Barkhausen Waterfowl Preserve conducts programming centered around International Migratory Bird Day.
-In 2018 families will be able to make their own Oriole Feeder to take home with them.
-Also, it is held in conjunction with the annual Spring’s Wings event held in Green Bay.
+Each year the Barkhausen Waterfowl Preserve conducts programming centered on World Migratory Bird Day.
+In 20198 families will be able to make their own Oriole Feeder to take home with them.
+Also, it is held in conjunction with the annual Spring’s Wings event held at Bay Beach Wildlife Sanctuary.